 THE LITTLE WHITE STORE

-In 1882, the Haverkamps sold the store to Jennie Markus for $850.
-Markus continued to run it as a millinery store until 1920.
-She also lived in the apartment upstairs.
+The Haverkamps sold the store to Jennie Markus for $850.
+Markus continued to run it as a millinery store, and also lived in the apartment upstairs.

-In 1920, James TeGrotenhuis purchased the building to use as an electrical shop, where he designed the Silent Sioux oil heater.
-Mike Posthumus purchased the building in 1927 and rented it to Dick Andringa who used it as a barbershop.
-He and his family lived on the premises.
-Andringa assumed ownership of the building in 1939 and later sold it to Oscar De Vries in 1945.
-De Vries used it as an electrical shop and stored appliances upstairs.
-In 1953, De Vries sold the building to Geert and Grada Hollinga who ran it as a barber shop until their son Lambert, who was also a barber, took over.
-In addition to cutting hair, Lambert sold hunting and fishing equipment and licenses there until his retirement in the early 1980s.
+De Vries sold the building to Geert and Grada Hollinga who ran it as a barber shop until their son Lambert, who was also a barber, took over.
+In addition to cutting hair, Lambert sold hunting and fishing equipment there until his retirement in the early 1980s.